Data highlight

 Why we care

-Breastfeeding is the optimal way to provide nourishment and promote health for mother and child.
-For most, that journey starts in the hospital.
+BFHI hospitals are important for improving positive health outcomes among Oklahoma’s babies, mothers, and families.
+Breastfeeding is the optimal way to provide nourishment and promote health for mother and child (see Exclusive Breastfeeding).
 Studies show that babies exclusively breastfed for the first six months of their lives are at a lower risk of illnesses like diabetes, childhood cancers, and sudden infant death syndrome (SIDS).

 The BFHI stands on three basic pillars that outline the importance of human breast milk, mother-child bonding, and education about breastfeeding.
 Education is a cornerstone of BFHI accreditation, although providing evidence-based breastfeeding care is also required.
-In addition, racial and ethnic inequities are decreased in BFHI hospitals.

-Oklahoma currently has ten BFHI certified hospitals across the state.
+Oklahoma currently has ten BFHI-certified hospitals across the state.

 What we can do